Skip to content

 Chase Sapphire Preferred vs Amex Gold: Which One Wins?

 The Chase Sapphire Preferred and the American Express Gold are the two most compared mid-tier premium cards, and for good reason.
-Both target foodies and travelers, both earn transferable points, and both have annual fees under $300.
+Both target foodies and travelers, both earn transferable points, and both sit in the mid-tier fee range ($95 sticker for the Preferred; $325 sticker for the Gold, which auto-applied credits offset to roughly $1).
 But they are built for different spending patterns.

 Here is a head-to-head breakdown with real math so you can decide which one earns you more.